ToshioCP/Gtk4-tutorial/gfm/sec27.md

 The body of the interpreter is written with flex and bison.
 The codes are not thread safe.
-So the handler of "clicked" signal of the `Run` button prevents from reentering.
+So the callback function `run_cb`, which is the handler of "clicked" signal on the `Run` button, prevents reentering.

 ~~~C
  1 void